cosc-322-main-team/322GameOfAmazons/team-01/documentation/project-proposal.md

 We found [a paper] which seems to be especially well-suited to our needs (https://dspace.jaist.ac.jp/dspace/bitstream/10119/8867/7/paper.pdf).
 In it, the author, Julien Kloetzer, dedicates a whole section to applying the MCTS method to the game of Amazons.
 In that section, before detailing his algorithm, he states that: "[I]t is possible to apply Monte-Carlo with a good confidence to compute a broad number of values" (Kloetzer, 20).
 This gives us hope as to the potential of using the MCTS method for our project.

 The author then explains his algorithm.
-While the details of it are beyond the scope of this report, we expect to inspire our final algorithm off of the pseudocode he provides on page 21, which we have copied below.
+While the details of it are beyond the scope of this report, we expect to pull inspiration for our final algorithm from the pseudocode provided on page 21, which we have attached above.

-(NOTE TO GUY: Can you please replace this note with a screenshot of the algorithm in the pdf we are handing in?)

 What the algorithm above does is the following.
 It starts at a given position, which is a game state.
 Then, it iterates over all possible moves m from that position.
 For each move, which results in a position P, it then plays N number of games, where N is an input to the algorithm.
 For each playout, it picks random moves starting from the same position P. Every time it reaches the end of a playout, it increments the value of the move m.
 The amount by which the value of the move m is incremented depends on whether the playout resulted in a win, a loss, or a draw.
 Finally, it divides the value of the move m by the number of simulated games, so that the value of the move m becomes a probability of winning.
 Finally, it plays the move with the highest probability of winning.